-pharmacy education with studies focused on public health policy, epidemiology
+pharmacy education with studies focused on health promotion, policy, epidemiology,

-joint degree is highly desirable for students who plan to pursue a career in local, state or national
+highly desirable for students who plan to pursue a career in local, state or national

-health-related agencies or practice environments such as hospitals
+health-related agencies or practice environments such as hospitals and health systems,